castle-engine/cge-www/README.md

         GRANT ALL PRIVILEGES ON cgewp.* TO 'cgewp'@'localhost';
         ```

-    * Install PHP mysql extension.
+    * Install PHP mysql extension (on Debian/Ubuntu and derivatives: `sudo apt install php-mysql`).

     * When the main page is first opened, configure Wordpress.
+Just provide any information (username, email, password), it's a local installation, it doesn't really matter.

+    * Visit http://localhost:8777/wp/wp-admin/themes.php and change theme to _"Castle Game Engine Theme"_.

     * If you need to import the real content of our Wordpress, contact Michalis.